Run a single Ubuntu task with Claude

 DesktopInterface: The Agent-Environment Contract

-Both agents are decoupled from the environment through DesktopInterface.
+The three agents are decoupled from the environment through DesktopInterface.
 This is the only API an agent needs to implement a CUA loop:

 To add a new CUA agent (e.g. UI-TARS, FDM-1): implement BaseAgent, register in AgentName enum and factory.py, and call DesktopInterface methods in your loop.
 The agent never needs to know whether it's running on QEMU or Daytona.
+For open-weight models, pyautogui-cua with Tinker already provides this — just pass a different model_name.

 Daytona: Cloud Sandbox Execution